-It is often best to over-designate your housing allowance by a reasonable amount, subject to the fair rental value limitation, to allow for unexpected housing expenses and increases in utility costs.
+It is often best for a church to over-designate the housing allowance by a reasonable amount, subject to the fair rental value limitation, to allow for unexpected housing expenses and increases in utility costs.
 Any excess housing allowance designated should be shown as income on Form 1040, page 1, Line 1, with the notation "Excess housing allowance."